Step 1 — Net Business Profit

 $0

-by choosing S-Corp status vs. Sole Proprietorship
+saved annually by choosing S-Corp vs. Sole Proprietorship

 $0/month saved FICA tax only 2.9% Medicare unlimited